Dark ‘Joker’ wins top Venice Film Festival prize

 “Thank you for trusting me with your insane talents,” Phillips said to Phoenix.

-Roman Polanski’s Dreyfus affair film, “An Officer and a Spy,” won the f grand jury prize, which recognizes other strong contenders for the Golden Lion.
+Roman Polanski’s Dreyfus affair film, “An Officer and a Spy,” won the grand jury prize, which recognizes other strong contenders for the Golden Lion.

 Polanski, who fled the U.S. after pleading guilty to unlawful sex with a 13-year-old girl and has been a fugitive for over 40 years, was not at the ceremony to accept the award.

 The inclusion of “An Officer and a Spy” among the 21 films competing for the Golden Lion was widely criticized, although it was welcomed warmly by Venice Film Festival audiences.
+Jury president Martel issued a statement saying that while she does not “separate the art from the artist,” she bore no prejudice toward Polanski’s film.

 Roy Andersson won best director for “About Endlessness,” although hip complications prevented him from accepting the award in person.